postcss/postcss-import/README.md

 To resolve path of an `@import` rule, it can look into root directory (by default `process.cwd()`), `web_modules`, `node_modules` or local modules.
-_When importing a module, it will looks for `index.css` or file referenced in `package.json` in the `style` or `main` fields._
+_When importing a module, it will look for `index.css` or file referenced in `package.json` in the `style` or `main` fields._
 You can also provide manually multiples paths where to look at.